Writers at Wright author lecture series

 Bringing popular, cutting-edge authors to Oak Park, Writers at Wright is a collaboration between the Friends of the Oak Park Public Library , The Book Table , Unity Temple Restoration Foundation , & Midwest Media.

-All Writers at Wright events are held at Unity Temple , 875 Lake Street, Oak Park.
+Writers at Wright events are held at Unity Temple , 875 Lake Street, Oak Park, unless noted.

-Tickets are $10 (available online or at The Book Table, 1045 Lake St.) and can be redeemed at the event for a discount off the cover price of the new book.
+Tickets are $10 (available online or at The Book Table, 1045 Lake St., Oak Park) and can typically be redeemed at the event for a discount off the cover price of the new book, unless noted.

 Isabel Allende, author of Maya's Notebook